 The Board of Directors bears the overall responsibility for internal control of financial reporting.
 To create and maintain a functioning control environment, the Board of Directors has adopted a number of policies and governing documents that regulate, among other things, financial reporting, but also IT security.
-These mainly comprise the rules of procedure for the Board of Directors, the instructions for the CEO, instructions for committees set up by the Board of Directors and instructions for financial reporting.
-The Board of Directors has also established an Audit Committee whose main task is to monitor the company's financial reporting, to oversee the effectiveness of the company's internal control, internal audit (to the extent such a function is established) and risk management, and to review and monitor the auditor's impartiality and independence.
+These mainly comprise the rules of procedure for the Board of Directors, the instructions for the CEO, instructions for committees set up by the Board of Directors has also established an Audit Committee whose main task is to monitor the company's financial reporting, to oversee the effectiveness of the company's internal control, internal audit (to the extent such a function is established) and risk management, and to review and monitor the auditor's impartiality and independence.